jhanarato/sc-testing/docs/How-To-Install-Suttacentral-In-VirtualBox.md

 VBoxManage startvm "suttacentral-bookworm" --type headless
 ```

-Wait a bit for it to start up, then login via ssh from the host.
+Wait for Debian to boot, then login via ssh from the host.

 ## Install software required for SuttaCentral